miloszmisiek/ci_p1_ecocity/README.md

 - Waste Segregation
   - Location: below the navigation bar.
-  - Heading is a question the user may encounter with waste recycling.
+  - Heading is a question the user may encounter when dealing with recycling.
-  - The purpose of this section is to get user familiar with classes of waste and how to segregate them for recycling in everyday life.
-It is structured in the way that top part gives user information on what is classified under the waste class, but bottom part represents what should not be put together with the segregated waste of class.
+  - The purpose of this section is to make user familiar with classes of waste and how to segregate them for everyday use.
+It is structured in the way that top part gives user information on what is classified under the waste class, but bottom part represents what should not be put together with the segregated waste of the class.
   - Intention is to reflect user on better home waste handling to reduce waste pollution.
   - It was decided to build this section using HTML elements with cascade styling instead of pre-made-up image to allow for responsiveness.